kubeflow/website/content/docs/components/multi-tenancy/overview.md

 **profile**: A profile is a grouping of all Kubernetes clusters owned by a user.

-## Current Integration and Limitations
+## Current integration and limitations

 The Jupyter notebooks service is the first application to be fully integrated with multi-user isolation.
 Access to the notebooks and the creation of notebooks is